 This example is based on Ed West's vignette.
-Ed's students selected water pollution.
-Ed then selected science standards that addressed the importance of protecting water quality to support a healthy environment.
+Ed's students selected the effect of habitat destruction on food chains/webs and the flow of energy in their local environment.
+Ed then selected science standards that addressed the importance of understanding the relationship between food chains and the flow of energy.